NordicPlayground/puck/index.md

 By talking to the internet through your smartphone, the barrier to creating your own Internet of Things device is lower than ever.

 We have [tutorials](tutorials.html) on how each of these pucks are made that you can find on this webpage.
+All these pucks are made possible by the [nRF51822](http://www.semiconductorstore.com/cart/pc/viewPrd.asp?idproduct=49226), a Bluetooth-enabled mbed development board.
+[Buy it here to get started!](http://www.semiconductorstore.com/cart/pc/viewPrd.asp?idproduct=49226).

 > ![](images/IMG_20140729_142743.jpg)